Sub-Saharan Africa Program

 Recent Highlights

-This practical guide helps civil society organizations in Zimbabwe navigate impending changes to the Private Voluntary Organizations (PVO) Act, which were approved by Parliament last year and are now awaiting the president’s signature.
-The guide describes eight actions PVOs can take to strengthen compliance and prepare for the amendments to come into force.
+This practical guide helps civil society organizations in Zimbabwe navigate recent changes to the Private Voluntary Organizations (PVO) Act, which governs all PVOs in Zimbabwe.
+Amendments to the law came into effect in April 2025.
+The guide describes eight actions PVOs can take to strengthen their resiliency to continue operating under the law.

 Glasses in front of a blurred computer screen with code